 A vacuum is a space that is devoid of matter.
 It’s used to describe an emptiness, nothingness, and absence of other things, particularly when something should be there.
 A practice management vacuum is one that is devoid of the knowledge and systems that enable a practice to run effectively and efficiently.
 This is a common reality for private practices today, but it’s not your fault, doctor.
-Most medical professionals—in fact, most professionals in general—have never had any practice management education, training, or experience, leaving their office with a vacuum in the center.
+Most podiatric professionals—in fact, most professionals in general—have never had any practice management education, training, or experience, leaving their office with a vacuum in the center.

 Sucking Away Time and Efficiency